NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

 2. Open a Developer command prompt (In the **Search** box, type **Developer command prompt**).

+   You typically want to start the Developer Command Prompt for Visual Studio from the **Start** menu, as it will be configured with all the necessary paths for MSBuild.

 3. Switch to the folder containing the project file and type the following command to install the NuGet.Build.Tasks.Pack package.

    ```cmd